CompilerFrontiers/CompilerFrontiers.github.io/pages/2023/content.md

 *Held in conjunction with the* [20th ACM International Conference on Computing Frontiers](https://www.computingfrontiers.org/2023/)

-As architectures grow in complexity and power/performance requirements evolve far beyond what traditional data center environments offer, we find that compilers are becoming increasingly paramount in constructing performant, power-efficient, and resilient application payloads.
+As architectures grow in complexity and power/performance requirements evolve far beyond what traditional data center environments offer, advances in compiler technology are paramount to enable the construction of performant, power-efficient, and resilient application payloads.
 The ability to build programming model support, compilers, optimizers, and associated tooling for advanced architectures is now at the forefront of computer science and computer